EnterpriseDB/repmgr/README.md

 `repmgr` will set `pg_basebackup`'s `--xlog-method` parameter to `stream`, which will ensure all WAL files generated during the cloning process are streamed in parallel with the main backup.
-Note that this requires two replication connections to be available.
+Note that this requires two replication connections to be available (`repmgr` will verify sufficient connections are available before attempting to clonse).

 To override this behaviour, in `repmgr.conf` set `pg_basebackup`'s `--xlog-method` parameter to `fetch`: